 17. Macadamia Nuts

-Macadamia nuts can cause vomiting, tremors, and weakness.
-Avoid them completely.
+Macadamia nuts can cause weakness, vomiting, tremors, and trouble walking.
+They should never be given to dogs.

 18. Avocado